ARTenshi/robovision_ros1/3_rgbd/README.md

 # 2. Point Cloud's manipulation

-For ease, wi will only provide the code in Python for this unit.
+For ease, we will only provide the code in Python for this unit.
 The interested reader can program their C++ version.

 ## 2.1 Single element access